 These eight competencies are the cornerstone of every well-rounded research professional.
 To ensure incoming CRAs understand the above competencies, organizations can develop a training plan, including both external courses and accreditation, as well as internal education from organization staff.

 Great CRAs aren’t always the most experienced in the clinical research field.
 Shifting the industry focus from experience to competencies can influence the way CRAs are hired and trained for the better.
-Watch this free, on-demand webinar to learn more about competency-based approaches for hiring, retaining and helping your clinical research staff advance.

 *This blog post was originally published in February, 2017 and has been edited from it’s original version.